luke-jones-1/todolist_spark/README.md

 #### Running the application

- - Make sure postgres is running
+ - Make sure postgres is running (type psql and this should enter a terminal)
  - `createdb todolist-spark`
- - `createdb todolist-spark-test`

  - `brew install maven`
  - `mvn install`
  - Open project in intellij
- - Click the run button
+ - Click the run button in the file src/main/java/Main
  - Hit http://localhost:4567/todos

+ #### Running the tests
+  - Make sure postgres is running
+  - `createdb todolist-spark-test` (type psql and this should enter a terminal)
+  - Open project in intellij

  #### Skills checklist